Researching how to copyright a book is a smart move as a modern author, and one you shouldn't shy away from – even if it sounds legally complex.

 Book copyright page disclaimers

 The type of copyright disclaimer you publish will vary depending on your book’s content.
 A disclaimer for fiction would be different from a disclaimer for health and fitness.
-It is meant to tell your readers, “Hey, I care about you, but you also have to exercise your own caution when taking these suggestions.”

 Here is a sample of fiction disclaimer from Ramy Vance’s Mortality Bites Series.